Table of Contents

-The Roland Fantom FA series is Roland’s best workstation and also most popular.
+The Roland FA series is Roland’s best workstation and also most popular.
 The keys on this workstation feel like real ivory keys which is really hard to find on a keyboard.
 The customization is really nice on this product as it has faders that allow you to mix and tweak sounds to your liking.

-I recently did an in-depth look the Fantom FA 08 and you can read that full review here.
+I recently did an in-depth look at the FA 08 and you can read that full review here.

 There is a built-in arpeggiator along with the Roland staple D-beam synthesizer.
 The D-beam is basically a synthesizer in which you hold your hand over a sensor and it makes crazy noises.